David-again/portfolio-webpack/Readme.md

-# David Ogunbanjo
+# Web Developer Portfolio
-### webDeveloperPortfolio
+### David Ogunbanjo.

-Developed (and will be deployed) using webpack, this page showcases my skills and projects I've worked on.
+Here's the source code for my Online Portfolio page.
+Please look through to get a feel for my coding style.

-Started on circa Dec2020
+Developed (and deployed) using webpack, the page showcases my skills, as well as my ongoing and completed projects.

-Come back soon! 😎
+Continouosly being updated with links to my newer projects as they are pushed online upon completion.
+Please check back soon! 😎